-The Board and Chief Executive of Mission Aviation Fellowship UK are committed to ensuring that the organisation operates to the highest standards of openness, honesty and accountability and that staff can report legitimate concerns in confidence.
+The Board and Senior Leadership Team of Mission Aviation Fellowship UK are committed to ensuring that the organisation operates to the highest standards of openness, honesty and accountability and that staff can report legitimate concerns in confidence.
 They also commit to protecting those who report serious malpractice or wrongdoing from reprisal.

-As such this policy seeks to provide a mechanism to enable staff to voice serious concerns about standards, conduct, financial irregularity or possible unlawful action in a responsible and effective manner which ensures confidentiality and protects those making allegations in the public interest from retribution.
+As such, this policy seeks to provide a mechanism to enable staff to voice serious concerns about standards, conduct, financial irregularity or possible unlawful action in a responsible and effective manner which ensures confidentiality and protects those making allegations in the public interest from retribution.

-Staff members may also raise concerns about MAF international operations and partners through this mechanism, but these may be referred to the appropriate body (MAFI, Resourcing Groups or Partner senior leadership) for investigation
+Staff members may also raise concerns about MAF international operations and partners through this mechanism, but these may be referred to the appropriate body (MAFI, resourcing groups or partner organisation senior leadership) for investigation